United States Pet Industry Size and Share

 Recent Industry Developments

-- May 2025: Mars opened a USD 450 million Royal Canin plant in Ohio, producing diets for 4 million pets annually.
+- May 2025: Mars Incorporated opened a USD 450 million Royal Canin plant in Ohio, which produces diets for approximately 4 million pets annually.
+The added capacity shortens lead times for veterinary-recommended formulas, supporting the scale-up of fresh food and improving mid-Western cold-chain availability.

 Research Methodology Framework and Report Scope